You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 If you prefer a more naturally attractive look, Carol at The Sunday Gardener suggests you support bean plants on small saplings, branches or twigs rather than bamboo canes.

-With such great tips from the experts to follow, and so many varieties to choose from, a beautiful crop of tasty beans should be easily achievable this summer, whether you have a tiny patio or a generous allotment plot.
-Sow beans from seed or buy bean plants if you want a head start, but do give them a go this year if you haven’t tried growing your own beans before.
+We hope these tips help you grow a beautiful crop of tasty beans, whether you have a tiny patio or a generous allotment plot.
+Sow beans from seed or buy bean plants if you want a head start, but do give them a go if you haven’t tried growing your own beans before.

 Lead image: Bean (Climbing French) Plants – Colourful Climbing Mix